N3C Data Enclave Account Creation

 Register for an N3C Data Enclave Account

-Users fill out the N3C registration form and request an Enclave account by checking the "Access to the N3C Data Enclave" box.
-During registration select "Yes" to the enclave access suggestion.
-Access to the Enclave will be enabled after your account has been verified to be covered by a DUA that matches your account.
+Access to the Enclave will be enabled after it has been verified that your DUA matches your account details.
 Once an account has been generated, an email with further instructions will be sent to the email address provided.
-Please allow 5 business days for account creation.
+Please allow approximately 5 business days for account creation.

 NOTE: N3C members who previously had accounts for accessing Palantir training will have to re-register for a new N3C Data Enclave account to gain access.
+Register for an N3C Data Enclave Account

 Register for an N3C Data Enclave Account